 Home > FAQ > Business Law FAQ'S > How To Stop A Winding Up Petition?

 A winding up petition triggers Section 127 of the Insolvency Act 1986, which will prevent directors from making payments from the company’s bank accounts without the permission of the Court.
+Therefore, it’s essential that directors act swiftly to ensure their company isn’t forcibly wound up.

-.
 Receipt of a winding up petition requires prompt action.

 If you have been issued a winding up petition, there are several ways the process can be stopped in its tracks.

-One option is to pay the money owed in full.
-This course of action may also require paying all creditors and the petitioning creditor’s costs.
 Strategically, it is also possible to pay back all the money apart from a residual £9,999.
 This action reduces the debt below the threshold for a winding up petition if one is imminent.

 You may also be able to agree on a payment plan with the creditor to pay back the money in instalments.
-Such a plan may involve setting up a CVA or Company Voluntary Arrangement, which can protect the company with a moratorium on its debts from creditors.
+Such a plan may involve setting up a CVA, or Company Voluntary Arrangement, which can protect the company with a moratorium on its debts from creditors.
 A CVA also allows the directors to maintain operational control of the company.

 An insolvency practitioner is usually appointed to manage a CVA and will look at the company’s financial situation in the round and create payment plans for all creditors.